stackabletech/hdfs-utils/README.md

   "result": {
     "groups": {
       "groups": [
-        "/admin",
+        "admin",
-        "/superuser"
+        "superuser"
       ]
     }
   }
 }
 ```

-The leading slash is required by Opa/Keycloak to allow the definition of subgroups, but this is removed by the group mapper before returning this list of strings to the internal calling routine.
+The leading slash is required by Opa/Keycloak to allow the definition of subgroups, but this should be removed by the rego rule before returning this list of strings to the mapper.

 ## Configuration